-Clearing the cache in Google Drive and Google Docs does not harm your data.
-So, it is 100% safe to remove it if you experience trouble in accessing your files.
-However, before proceeding it is essential that you sync any offline file, you’re currently working on or the one that is to be uploaded, soon.
+Clearing the Google Drive and Google Docs Cache does not harm your data.
+So, it is 100% safe to remove it if you experience trouble accessing your files.
+However, before proceeding, you must sync any offline file you’re currently working on or the one to be uploaded soon.
 Here’s a brief look-up of the process to delete the cache in Google Drive and Google Docs.

 - Using Google Chrome Settings panel

 1] Using Google Chrome Settings panel